sabre-io/sabre.io/source/dav/http-patch.md

   This means that 'bytes=0-3' is invalid, as there is no '0th byte'.
 * The 'application/x-sabredav-partialupdate' must also be specified.
 * The two numbers in the Update-Range header may be omitted.
 If the start byte is omitted, 0 is assumed.
-If the end-byte is omitted the Content-Length is used.
+If the end-byte is omitted it will be calculated based on the start-byte and the content-length of the PATCH request.
 * Note that this makes the end-range unneeded, but we wanted to stay close to the HTTP specification.
+Specifying the end-byte is still a good idea as it provides a sanity check for numbers that are easily mixed up.
 * You can start writing past the end of the file.
 The in-between space will be filled with `0x00`.